keyaedisa/keyaedisa.github.io/content/projects/valenos.md

 test things on.
 It also became the base for ValenSE which is just the server edition of Valen.
 It can be found on my github however it's not complete so mileage varies.

+## Update

+I've put this project to the side as I work on getting into the Darwin/XNU space.